Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 2: A Collaborative and Scalable Approach to Develop LLM-Powered Psychotherapy Chatbots Aligned with Partial Expert-Crafted Dialogues

 \subsection{Approach: Script-Strategy Aligned Generation (SSAG)}

-Script-Strategy Aligned Generation (SSAG) leverages key components of expert-crafted dialogue scripts to guide LLM responses while maintaining flexibility in generating conversational content.
-SSAG combines partially pre-scripted expert content with MI strategies to create a more efficient alignment method that reduces the reliance on fully structured dialogue scripts, focusing only on the most essential elements needed for therapeutic effectiveness.

-As shown in Figure~\ref{fig:dialogue_example}, expert-crafted dialogue scripts typically include four critical components: psychotherapeutic topics, sequence of therapeutic questions, reflections, and general information or advice.
-SSAG requires only three of these elements—psychotherapeutic topics, essential therapeutic questions, and general information or advice—as expert input.
-The reflective responses, which are essential for empathetic and context-sensitive dialogue, are generated dynamically by the LLM based on the conversational flow, thus avoiding the need for fully pre-structured scripts.
-The SSAG process operates in two main steps:
+Script-Strategy Aligned Generation (SSAG) combined partial expert-scripted dialogue content with therapeutic strategies to \minor{reduce reliance on fully expert-authored dialogue scripts}.
+As shown in Fig~\ref{fig:ssag} and Fig~\ref{fig:dataset_example}, expert-crafted dialogue scripts typically include five components: psychotherapeutic topics, therapeutic questions, reflections, and general advice, along with tree-structured dialogue flows.
+SSAG simplified this by requiring only the three most essential components: psychotherapeutic topics, therapeutic questions, and general advice (optional), as expert pre-authored input. \minor{Unlike prior alignment approaches such as unconstrained prompting/fine-tuning that rely heavily on full scripting and limit the therapeutic explainability, SSAG introduced a middle-ground alignment grounded in strategy prediction, offering greater modularity, efficiency, and explainability than direct prompting or fine-tuning alone.} Specifically, SSAG operated in the following two steps as illustrated in Fig~\ref{fig:ssag}:

-\textbf{Step 1: Predicting the MI Strategy.} SSAG begins by predicting the next MI strategy based on context, selecting from core therapist behaviors such as ``asking questions'', ``reflective listening'', and ``giving information''.
-By anchoring each response to a specific MI behavior, SSAG aligns the conversation with established therapeutic strategies~\cite{misc-1,MI_Strategies_cscw}, providing structure while allowing flexibility in response generation.
+\textbf{Step 1: Predicting the therapeutic strategy:} SSAG first predicts the next therapeutic strategy based on dialogue context, selecting from core therapeutic behaviors: "asking questions," "reflective listening," and "giving advice."

-\textbf{Step 2: Generating the Response.} Once the MI strategy is identified, LLM generates the response according to the predicted strategy.
-If the strategy is ``asking questions'' or ``giving information'', the LLM retrieves expert-crafted content (i.e., pre-written therapeutic questions or informational advice) to ensure consistency with expert guidance.
-For the predicted MI strategy ``reflective listening, however, the LLM generates reflections freely based on the conversation’s context, allowing a natural flow of empathy and engagement without the need for scripted reflective responses.
+\textbf{Step 2: Generating the response:} Once the therapeutic strategies are selected, LLM generates a response according to the predicted strategies.
+For example, if "asking questions" or "giving advice" is selected, the LLM retrieves and paraphrases the pre-written expert content (therapeutic questions or advice) based on dialogue context.
+If "reflective listening" is selected, the LLM generates reflections freely based on the context, allowing for dynamic, empathetic responses without scripting.
+By anchoring responses to specific therapeutic strategies, SSAG aligns the conversation with therapeutic principles~\cite{MI_Strategies_cscw,Therapeutic_Skills_Affect_Clinical}, maintaining control over the dialogue flow while enabling flexibility in generation.